graniticio/granitic/doc/tutorial/004-data-capture.md

 ## Configuring path binding

-A common REST-like technique is to allow a caller to specify the ID of the required resource, in this case a recording artist, into the _path_ of the request.
+A common REST-like technique is to allow a caller to specify the ID of the required resource (in this case a recording artist) into the _path_ of the request.
 E.g. <code>/artist/1234</code>.
 We will configure Granitic to extract that ID and inject it into the Id field of the <code>ArtistRequest</code> struct you defined above.